College of Science Student Council

 The council organizes networking events to encourage current students to meet with college alumni, along with academic-enriching workshops to improve study skills and social events aimed at integrating new students into college life.
 In addition, the council conducts service events, including the annual “Stuff-a-Bus” food drive benefiting USU’s Student Nutrition Access Center and the Cache Community Food Pantry.

-Ben's Advice to USU Students:
+Jonathan's Advice to USU Students:

 Kaden's Advice to USU Students: